-Your magic number matters because it can help you understand how efficient your sales and marketing engines are in a specific time period, and can tell you when to invest more or less in those engines.
+Your magic number matters because it can help you determine the efficiency of your sales and marketing engines over a period of time and can tell you when to invest more or less in those engines.

 When analyzing your magic number, consider what each of these SaaS magic number benchmarks tells you about your sales efficiency:

-- Magic Number Less than 0.5: A magic number this low typically indicates that something is wrong with your business model.
-Your total SaaS cost of service might be too high.
+A magic number this low typically indicates that something is wrong with your business model.
+Your total SaaS cost-to-serve might be too high.
 Your SaaS product might not resonate with target customers.
 Maybe your churn rate is unusually high because of a lack of product maturity, causing a dip in ARR.
-Or, maybe you’re investing so much in acquiring new customers without a pricing model that’s able to make up for the spend.
+Or, maybe you’re investing so much in acquiring new customers without a SaaS pricing strategy that’s able to make up for the spend.
 When you have a magic number less than 0.5, you likely have to continue working on your product-market fit.

-- Magic Number Less than 0.75: This is the main threshold to consider for magic number.
+This is the main threshold to consider for magic number.
 If you’re approaching the 0.75 mark, you’re on the right track with sales efficiency.
 However, whether or not you should increase marketing investment or add to your sales team at this level depends on the context of your business.
-Look at your runway, free cash flow, and gross margins to determine whether or not more growth investments make sense.
+Look at your cash runway, free cash flow, and gross margins to determine whether or not more growth investments make sense.

-- Magic Number Greater than 0.75: A magic number over 0.75 should give you a green light to build out the sales and marketing functions.
+A magic number over 0.75 should give you the green light to build out the sales and marketing strategy and functions.
 You reach this level when you’ve proven product-market fit and acceptable CAC payback periods.
-At this stage, you likely have an efficient monthly payback number, which means you can withstand increased marketing expenses in things like content marketing, digital advertising, and SEO.
-While a magic number of 1.0 may be more ideal, you should feel comfortable after exceeding the 0.75 benchmark.
+At this stage, you’ve likely trimmed your monthly payback number to a reasonable level and can handle increasing marketing spend in areas like content marketing, digital advertising, and SEO.
+While a magic number of 1.0 may be ideal, you should feel comfortable after exceeding the 0.75 benchmark.

 When investor Lars Leckie popularized the magic number as a sales efficiency metric in 2008, he said: